Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

         | ``net_total_amount`` | ``lineitem_extendedprice + total_discount_amount + total_tax_amount`` |

       - When there is a lot of configuration that you want to copy/paste, you can often take advantage of [``Bulk Edit Mode``](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/Pipelines/SimpleBulkEdit.html?hl=bulk%2Cedit).
-This switchs the individual configurations to a json blob where you can copy/paste JSON arrays.
+This switches the individual configurations to a json blob where you can copy/paste JSON arrays.

           ![Bulk Edit Mode](assets/ss_pipeline_exp_eval_config.png)